Fuglebjerg

 Fuglebjerg was the municipal seat of the former Fuglebjerg Municipality, until 1 January 2007.

-Fuglebjerg Church
+Landmarks

-Fuglebjerg Church consist of a Romanesque nave and a late Gothic weapon house facing north.
+Fuglebjerg Church consists of a Romanesque nave and a late Gothic weapon house facing north.
 The tower dates back to 1838.

+Fuglebjerggaard is a relative rare example of a Danish manor house situated in the middle of a village (town).
+The present main building dates from the middle of the 19th century.
+Another historic manor house, Førslevgaard, with a three-winged Baroque style main building from 1726, is located just southwest of the town.

 Fuglebjerg Municipality

 Fuglebjerg Municipality was a municipality (Danish, kommune) in Vestsjælland County on the west the island of Zealand (Sjælland) in south Denmark.
 The municipality covered an area of 141 km2, and had a total population of 6,582 (2005).
 Its last mayor was Henrik Willadsen, a member of the Venstre (Liberal Party) political party.

-On January 1.
-2007, Fuglebjerg Municipality ceased to exist as the result of Kommunalreformen ("The Municipality Reform" of 2007).
+On 1 January 2007 Fuglebjerg Municipality ceased to exist as the result of Kommunalreformen ("The Municipality Reform" of 2007).
 It was merged with existing Fladså, Næstved, Holmegaard, and Suså municipalities to form the new Næstved Municipality.
 This created a municipality with an area of 681 km2 and a total population of 78,446 (2005).